The Browning B725 Sporter is a wholly new gun and carries a modern look, but it isn’t a radical departure from what we are used to

 Dyed-in-the-wool Browning users may raise an eyebrow at this newcomer, but there’s nothing to fear with it, just lots to embrace.

 It will carry Browning forward and prove a popular gun.
-A game version will be out soon.
 The weight of the gun is very acceptable at a shade less than 7.3/4lb allowing for very quick handling and precise pointing.